 Julian Shaw’s filmmaking career began in his teens with the one-hour documentary Darling!
-The Pieter-Dirk Uys Story, which won the Inside Film Independent Spirit Award and placed Runner Up in the Panorama Audience Awards at the Berlin International Film Festival.
-A portrait of South African icon Pieter-Dirk Uys and his tireless efforts to bring AIDS awareness to school children, Darling! played at dozens of International festivals, picking up multiple audience and critic awards, and was theatrically released in South Africa.
+The Pieter-Dirk Uys Story, which won the Inside Film Independent Spirit Award and Runner Up in the Panorama Audience Awards at the Berlin International Film Festival.
+A portrait of South African icon Pieter-Dirk Uys and his tireless efforts bringing HIV/AIDS awareness to school children, Darling! played at dozens of international festivals, picking up multiple audience and critic awards, and was theatrically released in South Africa.

-Shaw’s next doco Cup of Dreams, funded in part by Screen Australia, explored the psyche of All Blacks fans, unraveling the emotional and social dynamics that drive their intense obsession.
+Julian’s next doco Cup of Dreams explored the psyche of All Blacks fans, unraveling the emotional and social dynamics that drive their intense obsession.
 Told through the eyes of Julian, a New Zealand-born Australian, Cup of Dreams achieved mainstream appeal, playing on TV in all territories, including NBC Sports stateside.

 For his short drama Clearing the Air, Julian won 2009 Best Young Australian Filmmaker of the Year from the Byron Bay International Film Festival.
 His multiple fiction and non-fiction shorts have screened at Cannes Cinephiles in Cinema Des Antipodes, the St Tropez Film Festival, FLICKERFEST and Melbourne International Film Festival.

 Julian holds a Master of Film and Digital Image degree from Sydney University, a Graduate Diploma in Directing from AFTRS and a Master of Screen Arts in Directing from AFTRS.

 Credits as actor include the feature San Andreas, the TV series Portlandia and the viral marriage equality short It’s Time, which has over 16 million views on YouTube.

 I’m a film director with a documentary background, specializing in stories based on real life.